denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

+1. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
+Haruo Shirane and Tomi Suzuki.
+Iwanami Shoten, 2019.
-3. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
+2. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017: 299-310.
-5. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
+3. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
 Ursula K. Heise, et al.  Routledge, 2017: 258-266.
 4. "Critical Computing in the Humanities" with John Simpson and Phillip Polefrone in *Doing Digital Humanities: Practice, Training and Research*, Ed.
 Ray Siemens.
-Routledge, 2016:
+Routledge, 2016: 85-103.
-85-103.
-6. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
+5. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
 Matthew K. Gold, et al.
    Minnesota UP, 2016: 83-91.
-7. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
+6. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
    Klaus Müller-Richter and Ramona Uritescu-Lombard.
 Transcript-Verlag, 2007: 99-111.

 ### Book Reviews